g-torr/percolation-grn/Readme.md

 - Mathematica and wolframscript installed
 - jupyter notebooks

-Files are divided by content
+Files are divided by content.
+Inside each folder, use the following order to execute files:

+1. *.wls
+2. *.py
+3. *ipynb

+Also Section_4/macroscopic-cavity should be run first.

+---
+## Content of the repository
 - Section 3 contains a Mathematica notebook
 - Section 4 contains:
 	- lib: a folder with interal routines for python scripts